If you are looking for a place with stunning beaches, great 4WDing, fishing, hiking and photography, Thomas River is well worth a visit.

 My overview of Thomas River

-I have to say, Thomas River is one of my favorite destinations.
+I have to say, Thomas River is one of my favourite destinations.
 The area is just magnificent, and for a small cost you can camp there for a number of days enjoying it all.
 I will most certainly be back!